Recovery is just a phone call away.

 Can Xanax Addiction be Cured?

-Xanax Addiction treatment is similar to treating chronic conditions such as diabetes, or hypertension.
-Addiction treatment does not cure it but rather, manages the disorder and equips the addicted person with skills to prevent a relapse.
+Xanax addiction cannot be cured, but it can be managed effectively.
+Xanax Addiction treatment is similar to managing chronic conditions such as diabetes or hypertension.
+Rather than curing the addiction, treatment focuses on managing the disorder and equipping the individual with skills to prevent relapse.

 According to a 2023 report by the National Institute on Drug Abuse (NIDA), on drugs, brains, and behavior, treatment is aimed at countering the substance’s effects on the user’s brain and behavior, to regain control of their lives.